demola07/nodejs-examples-initiative-challenge/readme.md

 * Tests

-  - Each of the above endpoints should have its own tests
-  - See the below output for examples
-  - Use the provided `test/index.js` file to get started
+  #### Each of the above endpoints should have its own tests.
+Use the provided `test/index.js` file to get started and see below for example output

+  - Requirement:

+    - Write tests using `tape`
+    - Mock http requests during tests by using `nock` to prevent live requests during tests

 ```
 # should get dependencies